 Policy Title: Policy on Protocol Non-Compliance

-Purpose: This policy establishes guidelines for addressing instances of regulatory or policy noncompliance by all individuals at the University of Wisconsin-Madison who are engaged in the care or use of animals for teaching, research or outreach.
-Such noncompliance issues would include, but not be limited to: conducting research with animals without an approved protocol in place; violation of the methodologies, procedures, numbers, and conditions of the approved protocol; violation of requirements of the Animal Welfare Regulations or the Public Health Service Policy on Humane Care and Use of Laboratory Animals; disregard of instructions of an attending veterinarian; or violation of University of Wisconsin Animal Care and Use Committee (ACUC) policies or procedures.
+Purpose: This policy establishes guidelines for addressing instances of regulatory, policy or procedure non-compliance by all individuals at the University of Wisconsin-Madison who are engaged in the care or use of animals for teaching, research or outreach.
+Such non-compliance issues would include, but not be limited to: conducting research with animals without an approved protocol in place; violation of the methodologies, procedures, numbers, and conditions of the approved protocol; violation of requirements of the Animal Welfare Regulations or the Public Health Service Policy on Humane Care and Use of Laboratory Animals; disregard of instructions of an attending veterinarian or violation of a veterinary standard; or violation of animal program policies authorized by the Institutional Official, Animal Care and Use Committees, or the Attending Veterinarian.
 Documentation of the source of authority for these activities is found in Appendix 1.

 - UW-Madison upholds the fundamental principle that using animals is a privilege and not a right.
 As per the 8th edition of the NRC Guide for the Care and Use of Laboratory Animals (2011), using animals is a privilege granted by society to the research community with the expectation that such use will provide either significant new knowledge or lead to improvement in human and/or animal well-being.